rittme/life-stats/README.md

-# Life dots
+# Life stats

-Simple web app to show your life as dots per week.
+Collection of depressing tiny apps to show us how life is short.